-The application of the molecular grade Proteinase K is similar to the Native Proteinase K and is used in the isolation or preparation of high molecular weight nucleic acids.
-However, this Proteinase K is highly pure and has a higher specific activity and is more stable at room temperature as compared to native Proteinase K.
+Recombinant Proteinase K is used in the isolation or preparation of high molecular weight nucleic acids.
+It is highly pure and has a higher specific activity and is more stable at room temperature as compared to native Proteinase K.

-• The enzyme promotes cell lysis by activating a bacterial autolytic factor.
+• Promotes cell lysis by activating a bacterial autolytic factor.

-• Proteinase K is also used for the analysis of membrane structures by modifying proteins and glycoproteins on cell surfaces.
+• Used for the analysis of membrane structures by modifying proteins and glycoproteins on cell surfaces.

-• The enzyme is particularly well suited for isolating nucleic acids for amplification reactions.
+• Particularly well suited for isolating nucleic acids for amplification reactions.

-• Proteinase K can be used to remove cellular debris during the preparation of colony lifts, and to treat tissue sections to ensure efficient probe infiltration during in situ hybridization.
+• Used to remove cellular debris during the preparation of colony lifts, and to treat tissue sections to ensure efficient probe infiltration during in situ hybridization.